apache/openwhisk/docs/webactions.md

 }
 ```

-When this action is invoked as a web action, you can alter the response of the web action by projecting different paths from the result.
-For example, to return the entire object, and see what arguments the action receives:
+This is an example of invoking the web action using the `.json` extension, indicating a JSON response.

 ```bash
 $ curl https://${APIHOST}/api/v1/web/guest/demo/hello.json